-Check out my Melbourne city guide, including all Jo’s tips, here. 📌
+📌 Check out my Melbourne city guide with all Jo’s tips.

 I’m a fussy child and for me, Melbourne just seems to hit the right note: not too big, not too small, it’s just right.
 There’s plenty to keep you entertained, creativity everywhere, good people to meet and great style on the street.
 Plus it’s the land of hobbies.
 People here live a good life and make time for interesting pursuits.
 I suggest you pursue a few of your own while you’re here.
 This list is all about drinking and dining on the best things in life (as I work in food and wine), with a bit of random weirdo shit thrown in.
 My life in a nutshell.